AdobeDocs/workfront.fr-FR/help/quicksilver/workfront-goals/goal-management/access-goals-in-wf-goals.md

    >[!IMPORTANT]
    >
-   >   Lorsque vous avez l’accès adapté aux Objectifs Workfront, vous pouvez visualiser les objectifs que vous ou toute autre personne avez créés dans la liste des objectifs, par défaut.
+   >   Lorsque vous avez l’accès correct aux Objectifs Workfront, vous pouvez visualiser les objectifs que vous ou toute autre personne avez créés dans la liste des objectifs, par défaut.

    <!--
    (NOTE: This might change when sharing is in place; right now, with sharing in place, they can VIEW all goals in the system but they cannot EDIT the ones others created!)